Woodstock Mural

 Woodstock Mural is a mural designed by artist Mike Lawrence, painted on the west side of the New Seasons Market store in the Woodstock neighborhood of Portland, Oregon, in the United States.
 The painting has three sections, each representing a theme: commerce, education, and the outdoors.
 It depicts figures adorned with symbolism related to characters in Greek mythology, including Hermes, Athena, and Demeter, along with local businesses and local landmarks such as the neighborhood farmers' market, Grand Central Bakery, Portland Fish Market, Woodstock Park, and the Woodstock Library.

 The Woodstock Neighborhood Association (WNA) originally made plans for a mural on the exterior wall of Lutz Tavern.
-Following an outreach effort to identify an artist, Lawrence and WNA met for a brainstorming session, during which they agreed on theme's for the proposed public artwork.
+Following an outreach effort to identify an artist, Lawrence and WNA met for a brainstorming session, during which they agreed on themes for the proposed public artwork.
 Even after some funding was secured, efforts stalled.
 The association later proposed a mural for the nearby Red Fox Vintage building.

 The original mural was completed on the Red Fox Vintage building by Heidi Schultz in November 2013.
 However, shortly after its completion, New Seasons announced the construction of a new grocery store next to the mural.
 The company offered to reproduce the painting on the east side of an adjacent building or the west side of the planned building.
 Dan Cohen and his assistant were hired to reproduce the mural, which was completed in October 2015.